 - experiments shall only be conducted with animals that have the lowest capacity for suffering harm, distress or pain.

 In addition, the law foresees that there should be a commission at a national level supporting the relevant ministry with respect to issues relating to such experiments.
 A person conducting an animal experiment without having the necessary approval can face an administrative fine of up to €10,000, or up to €20,000 in the event of recidivism.
 Fines can also be imposed in cases of negligence.

 iii Clinical trials

-As required by EU legislation, the clinical trial must be approved by the Federal Office as well as by an ethics committee.
-In 2017 the Federal Offices received 235 applications for the conduct of clinical trials at the various stages.15 In the case of a multicentre study, the leading ethics committee must be specifically authorised to handle multicentre clinical trials.
+As required by European Union (EU) legislation, the clinical trial must be approved by the Federal Office as well as by an ethics committee.
+In 2017, the Federal Offices received 235 applications for the conduct of clinical trials at the various stages.17 In the case of a multicentre study, the leading ethics committee must be specifically authorised to handle multicentre clinical trials.
 Although not specifically imposed by the Medicines Act, the authority normally requires a leading investigator to be appointed.

 iv Named-patient and compassionate use procedures

 The Federal Office distinguishes between compassionate use, named-patient use and off-label use.
 According to the understanding of the Federal Office, named-patient use is regulated by Article 5 of Directive 2001/83/EC and is implemented via Article 8(1) No. 2 of the Medicines Act.
 Article 8(1) No. 2 stipulates that no marketing authorisation is needed if a physician or dentist has confirmed that the medicinal product is used for treating a life-threatening disease or for a disease resulting in severe health damages and, according to the most up-to-date methods, no accurate treatment can be achieved with a product authorised in Austria.
 Named-patient use always relates to one specific person.